felixlopz/hubrise-test-task/content/docs/hubrise-logs/en/a-practical-example.md

 position: 3
 layout: documentation
 meta:
-  title:
-  description:
+  title: JSON Objects Structure, a Practical Example
+  description: Example of an order and its relative JSON request.
 ---

 JSON objects can describe complex data models by combining several elements in a hierarchical structure.
 The following scenario describes a sample order and the relative JSON request, and is a simplified version of a real order you can find in the HubRise back office.

 ## A Sample Order

-Someone places the following order in your system:

-"*One pizza margherita, with olives as optional toppings, and two bacon burgers, for a total amount of 20.45 euros, to be paid in cash upon collection."*
+Someone places the following order in your system: "One pizza margherita, with olives as optional toppings, and two bacon burgers, for a total amount of 20.45 euros, to be paid in cash upon collection."

 How can you organise this request in a rational way, such that information is arranged in a hierarchical structure?